Skip to footer content

 QR code generation No Yes — QRCodeWriter

-License validation Online (license server) Local
+License validation Online activation + periodic re-check Local

 Mobile SDK iOS and Android available .NET only